trinidadb/fastApi-terraform/README.md

 ![image](https://github.com/user-attachments/assets/f5e5e2cf-be7e-46b9-abad-5237aa336bfa)

 **By default two public subnets, each in one AZ*

+When a push is done to the master branch, if the infrastructure had already been provisioned, the docker image is going to be updated in ECR/ECS.

+For info on how to create a secret, refer to: https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions

 ## Warning
 - Always ensure to destroy your infrastructure after usage.
 Forgetting to do so could incur high AWS fees.